Chakradhar-M/EV-Market-Analysis/docs/project_documentation.md

 ---

-#### 8. What are the peak and low season months for EV sales based on the data from 2022 to 2024?
+#### `8.
+What are the peak and low season months for EV sales based on the data from 2022 to 2024?`

+---

-#### 9. What is the projected number of EV sales (including 2-wheelers and 4-wheelers) for the top 10 states by penetration rate in 2030, based on the compounded annual growth rate (CAGR) from previous years?
+#### `9.
+What is the projected number of EV sales (including 2-wheelers and 4-wheelers) for the top 10 states by penetration rate in 2030, based on the compounded annual growth rate (CAGR) from previous years?`

+---

-#### 10. Estimate the revenue growth rate of 4-wheeler and 2-wheelers EVs in India for 2022 vs 2024 and 2023 vs 2024, assuming an average unit price.
+#### `10.
+Estimate the revenue growth rate of 4-wheeler and 2-wheelers EVs in India for 2022 vs 2024 and 2023 vs 2024, assuming an average unit price.`

 ---